 All the private carriers prohibit firearm shipments by nonlicensees.
 USPS only allows rifle and shotgun shipments by nonlicensees.
 Please see our comprehensive list of shipping carrier rules on guns and ammo.

 Federal law is slightly different for common carriers versus USPS:

 - Shipping by common carrier (like FedEx and UPS): "A nonlicensee may ship a firearm by a common or contract carrier to a resident of his or her or her own state or to a licensee in any state.
 In addition, federal law requires that the carrier be notified that the shipment contains a firearm or ammunition, prohibits common or contract carriers from requiring or causing any label to be placed on any package indicating that it contains a firearm and requires obtaining written acknowledgement of receipt."

-"A nonlicensee may mail a shotgun or rifle ... to a licensee in any State.
-The Postal Service recommends that long guns be sent by registered mail and that no marking of any kind which would indicate the nature of the contents be placed on the outside of any parcel containing firearms.
-Handguns are not mailable [via USPS].
-A common or contract carrier [like FedEx or UPS] must be used to ship a handgun."
+- Shipping by USPS: "A nonlicensee may mail a shotgun or rifle to a resident of their own state or to a licensee in any state.
+The U.S. Postal Service recommends that long guns be sent by registered mail and that no marking of any kind which would indicate the nature of the contents be placed on the outside of any parcel containing firearms.
+Handguns are not mailable."